Below we have listed the frequently asked questions about our family finding service.

 Q1: If we have the names of several relatives in Mexico for a child, how many can we list?

 A1: An initial family finding evaluation allows for an analysis of up to four (4) adult family members.

 Q2: Does it matter if we have several children who are siblings?

 A2: No matter the number of related children, a case generally focuses on identifying and locating the same group of relatives.

 Q3: How does the program work if we believe there are relatives in two separate cities?

 A3: The initial family finding evaluation includes an analysis of up to two (2) specific cities in Mexico, even if they are in different states.
 FFIM will search both cities if needed for a successful outcome.

 Q4: Do we have to establish a contract with FFIM for services?

 Q5: How do you handle the issue of confidentiality?

 A5: FFIM adheres to the highest standards of confidentiality.
 To date, we have worked with agencies around the country without being required to sign off on a specific document addressing confidentiality.
 If your agency needs a more formal agreement, FFIM will be pleased to discuss this matter further.

 A couple of agencies have mentioned confidentiality with regard to sharing information about a foster child.
 Your agency will have to decide whether or not to provide such information if it is requested and to do so according to the regulations your agency has in place.

 Q6: What is our next step when we have a case and want to use your services?

 A6: If you have a case pending, email us at info@FindFamiliesInMexico.com.
-You will receive a letter of agreement unless a contract has already been established.
+You will receive a Memorandum of Understanding (MOU) unless a contract has already been established.
 (See Q4 concerning contracts.)
 Once signed and returned to FFIM, you will receive a link to our secure website to begin the process.

 Q7: Is there a form to fill out to provide you with the case information?